Dealing With Empty Nest Syndrome can be tough but it does get better.

-Whether your little one heading off to school for the first time or if you have young adults on their way to college, this can be a tough transition, but I promise it gets better!
+Whether your little one is heading off to school for the first time or if you have young adults on their way to college, this can be a tough transition, but I promise it gets better!

-And I certainly was not prepared to have to just sit back while she did it all on her own.
-I have always been a very hands on parent which was one of the reasons we began homeschooling and I just assumed I would continue to be that way I suppose forever.
+And I certainly was not prepared to just sit back while they did it all, practically on their own.
+I have always been a very hands-on parent which was one of the reasons we began homeschooling, and I suppose I just assumed I would continue to be that way forever.

-It felt like I had noone to talk to who could possibly understand how crazy I was feeling inside.
-What I have since found out is that this is actually a very common and dare I say somewhat normal response (especially for mothers).
+It felt like I had no one to talk to who could possibly understand how crazy I was feeling inside.
+What I have since found out is that this is actually a very common, and dare I say somewhat normal response, especially for mothers.

 It is a very real thing called Empty Nest Syndrome.

-In fact I was grieving the loss of a daughter who was not even gone.
-I was grieving the loss of the daughter I had invented in my own mind instead of rejoicing in the fact that we had raised a young woman who was brave and eager to take on a world that many her age are not ready to face.
+I was grieving the loss of the child I had invented in my own mind instead of rejoicing in the fact that we had raised a young adult who was brave and eager to take on a world that many their age are not ready to face.

-But in the meantime I was not at all prepared to just take a back seat after spending so much time trying to sit in the drivers seat.
-It was very difficult for me to wake up day after day and not see her each morning.
+But in the meantime, I was not at all prepared to just take a back seat after spending so much time trying to sit in the driver’s seat.
+It was very difficult for me to wake up day after day and not see them each morning.

-This is all so new to me and I feel as though each time I enter a new season in parenting she gets to experience all of my mistakes.
+This is all so new to me and I feel as though each time I enter a new season in parenting they get to experience all of my mistakes.
 But I know God allows us to make mistakes so he can step in and show us just how big he is when He turns our mistakes into something beautiful.